UB-Mannheim/reichsanzeiger-nlp/docs/index.md

     * ancient cities (e.g. Pompeii)
     * Islands
  * considered LOC.fac:
-    * specific buildings: military buildings, theaters etc. (e.g., Schloss Mannheim, Theaters)
+    * specific buildings: military buildings, theaters etc. (e.g., Schloss Mannheim, Theaters, train stations)
+    * building that only exist once in a city (e.g., Stadt-Theater in Berlin) are annotated with the following city
     * unspecific buildings (e.g., Haus)
  * considered LOC.phys:
-    * Gardens and parcs (e.g. Jardin des Tuileries)
+    * Gardens and (national)parcs (e.g. Jardin des Tuileries)
- * Not considered as LOC.add:
-    * street names without a house number
+    * specific river banks (e.g. rechtes Rhein Ufer)
+    * valleys (e.g.,Moselthal)
  * Not considered as LOC.adm:
     * regions without clear borders (e.g., Ostafrika, Ostindien)
     * if a location is written as an adjective (e.g., Spanisch)
     * colonies that can not be attributed to a specific geographical location (e.g., Spaniſchen Kolonieen)
+ * Not considered as LOC.add:
+    * street names without a house number
+ * Not considered as LOC.fac:
+    * ports
- * Specifications (for ex. island, colony etc.) of locations are annotated as well
+* Specifications (e.g., island, colony etc.) of locations are annotated as well
 * In case of locations that can't be clealy attributed to a city or another location because they are both a city and a location with the same name exist (for example: Samos -> is both city and island) no QID is assigned
+* if two locations are separable, they are annotated individually
+* if two locations are not separable, they are annotated together (e.g., Rahm⸗Reg.⸗Bez.
+Düſſeldorf)

 #### specific heuristics
 * Ireland, when alone: https://www.wikidata.org/wiki/Q22890